 After analyzing the data, we found some surprising results:

-- Columbus drivers with bad driving records pay over $250 more annually for car insurance than those with tickets or accidents on their driving record
+- Columbus drivers with bad driving records pay over $250 more annually for car insurance than those without tickets or accidents on their driving record

 - Insuring a new model car from 2015 to 2017 costs almost $700 more a year than one from 2000 to 2004